Northside Clinic is a mixed billing clinic (both private billing and bulk billing) aiming to offer the same standard of healthcare to all.

 The Medicare Benefits Scheme (MBS) lists the services the Government will fund, a recommended (‘schedule’) fee for each service and a rebate amount.
 The rebate is the amount that is paid to you by Medicare when you access eligible health services.
 In most cases, Medicare rebates do not cover the full cost of medical services and are typically paid as a percentage of the schedule fee.

 The MBS schedule fee is a guide only and doctors are free to set their own fees for services.
-Private-billing patients pay for their treatment and receive a rebate from Medicare.
+Fee paying patients pay for their treatment and receive a rebate from Medicare.
 There is a gap between what patients pay for services and the amount Medicare reimburses.
 This gap is known as an out-of-pocket expense.

 Bulk billing is where the Doctor agrees to accept only the rebate amount as a fee and bills Medicare directly for the medical service.
 There is no gap for the patient to pay.
 This means that you do not have any out-of-pocket expenses.
 It also means the doctor is receiving a lower fee for that service than if it is privately billed.